 Create next step and give a username and password to your newly created database.
 My suggestion, use password generator there to create a strong and complex password.

 Once you click on Create user, next step is to give privilege to the users.
-On the next page, click on all privilege to newly created user and click on next step.
+On the next page, click on all privileges to newly created user and click on next step.

 That’s it and you have created a database and username for your new WordPress installation.
 Make sure, you note down all the details: DB name, DB username and DB password in a notepad, as we will be needing it in next step.